 Lastly, if you want to keep branding across your notification emails consistent, you can check out this guide on adding a custom header to your email template.

-Form confirmations are messages that display to site visitors once they submit an appointment booking form on your website.
-They let people know that their appointment request has been received and offer you the chance to let them know the next steps and send them time slots.
+Form confirmations are messages that are displayed to site visitors once they submit an appointment booking form on your website.
+They let people know that their appointment request has been received and offer you the chance to let them know the next steps.

 WPForms has 3 confirmation types to choose from:

-- Show Page.
+2. Show Page.
 This confirmation type will take site visitors to a specific web page on your site thanking them for booking an appointment.
-For help doing this, check out our tutorial on redirecting customers to a thank you page.
+For help doing this, check out our tutorial on redirecting customers to a Thank You page.
 In addition, be sure to check out our article on creating effective Thank You pages for boosting customer loyalty.

 Let’s see how to set up a simple form confirmation in WPForms so you can customize the message site visitors will see when they book an appointment on your website.

-To start, click on the Confirmation tab in the Form Editor under Settings.
+To start, click on the Confirmations tab in the form editor under Settings.

 Next, select the type of confirmation type you’d like to create.
 For this example, we’ll select Message.